Gerald's Game: Plot

-While Jessie frantically explores and rejects plans, a combination of panic and thirst causes her to hallucinate voices: "The Goodwife" or "Goody Burlingame," a Puritanical version of herself that undermines her escape attempts by insisting things will be fine and that she should wait to be rescued; "Punkin," a representation of Jessie as a 10-year-old girl; Ruth Neary, a college roommate whom Jessie abandoned after a conversation that strayed dangerously close to uncovering Jessie's childhood; and Nora, Jessie's former psychologist, whom Jessie likewise abandoned when Nora questioned Jessie's relationship with her father.
-Guided by these voices, Jessie realizes that "Goody's" advice to wait for rescue stems from a subconscious belief that she deserves to be trapped in this situation, even if it means her death.
-When she probes for the reason behind this self-destructive belief, Jessie is able to recall a long-repressed memory of being sexually abused by her father during a solar eclipse when Jessie was ten.
-Her father manipulated young Jessie into believing that she was complicit, resulting in lifelong feelings of shame and guilt.
-Jessie also remembers an inexplicable event in the aftermath of the abuse, during which she experienced a momentary psychic connection with an unknown woman.
-The memories cause Jessie to acknowledge how unhappy and controlling her marriage to Gerald was, leading her to suspect she gave up her independent and courageous spirit for the security of being Gerald's trophy wife.
+While Jessie frantically considers her options, a combination of panic and thirst causes her to hallucinate voices: "The Goodwife" or "Goody Burlingame," a Puritanical version of herself that insists things will be fine and that she should wait to be rescued; "Punkin", a representation of Jessie as a 10-year-old girl; Ruth Neary, a college roommate whom Jessie abandoned after a conversation that strayed dangerously close to uncovering Jessie's childhood trauma; and Nora, Jessie's former psychologist, whom Jessie likewise abandoned when Nora questioned Jessie's relationship with her father.

+Guided by these voices, Jessie realizes that Goody's advice to wait for rescue stems from a subconscious belief that she deserves to be trapped in this situation, even if it means her death.
+When she probes for the reason why, she is able to recall a long-repressed memory of being sexually abused by her father during a solar eclipse when she was ten.
+Jessie's father manipulated Jessie into believing that she was complicit, resulting in lifelong feelings of shame and guilt.
+She remembers an inexplicable event in the aftermath of the abuse, during which she experienced a momentary psychic connection with an unknown woman (Dolores Claiborne).
+The memories cause Jessie to acknowledge how unhappy and controlling her marriage to Gerald was, leading her to suspect she gave up her independence for the security of being Gerald's trophy wife.

-Waking from an imaginary confrontation with all these characters to a dark bedroom, Jessie sees a tall, gaunt apparition, whom she initially mistakes for the spirit of her long-dead father and whom she nicknames "Space Cowboy" (after a 1969 Steve Miller song, used again later in "The Joker").
+Waking from an imaginary confrontation with all these characters to a dark bedroom, Jessie sees a tall, gaunt apparition whom she initially mistakes for the spirit of her long-dead father and whom she nicknames "Space Cowboy" (after a 1969 Steve Miller song).
 The figure shows her a wicker basket of jewelry mixed with human bones.
-Unsure if the figure is another hallucination, Jessie dismisses it, saying aloud it is "only made of moonlight," which seems to make it vanish.
+Unsure if the figure is another hallucination, Jessie dismisses it, saying aloud it is "only made of moonlight", which seems to make it vanish.
 Her inner voices, however, believe the figure is real and that it will return to harm Jessie if she does not escape by the next night.